 For those students without professional experience in museums and galleries, voluntary museum work is not a requirement for acceptance on the course.

 Months of entry

-- The major project allows you to develop your own interests and gain valuable research and practice-based skills.
+- Research opportunities inside museums and galleries allows you to develop your own interests and gain valuable research and practice-based skills.

 Qualification and course duration